Bernard Spitzer

 Bernard Emmanuel Spitzer (April 26, 1924 – November 1, 2014) was an American real estate developer and philanthropist.
 He was the father of former New York Governor Eliot Spitzer.

 Early life and education

-Spitzer was born to Molly and Morris Spitzer, Jewish Austrian immigrants from Tulste, Poland (now Ukraine) to New York's Lower East Side after World War I. They operated a print shop.
+Spitzer was born to Molly and Morris Spitzer, both were Austrian-Jewish immigrants who lived in Tulste, Poland (now Ukraine).
+They moved to New York's Lower East Side after World War I. They operated a print shop.
 Bernard received an engineering degree from City College of New York in 1943 at the age of 18.
 He earned a degree in engineering from Columbia University School of Engineering in 1947.

 Spitzer initially tried his hand at civil engineering shortly after his graduation from Columbia but turned instead to real estate development (under Spitzer Engineering).
 Spitzer was based in New York City where he operated apartment buildings and built several landmark buildings around the city including The Corinthian, which was the largest individual apartment building in New York City when it was built.

 Real estate developer

-Among the buildings Spitzer has built are:
+Among the buildings Spitzer built are: